Narcotic: World Health Organization

-4.2 The nature of legal definitions: the unambiguity requirement

-In order to avoid room for difference in interpretation, lawmakers (codificators) sometimes deviate from etymological (definiendum plus definientia) definitions.
-In doing so, they approach the term from the law enforcement point of view.

-The best example is the definition of narcotics in the United Nations Conventions.
-Narcotics are substances and preparations that induce drowsiness, sleep, stupor, insensibility, etc., and that these effects (and their rate) are complicated to prove, e.g. during litigation.
-Thus, the legal definition of a narcotic is whether or not it is listed on the Schedules of the convention.
-If it is on some of the Schedules, it is narcotic.

 Lexicon of alcohol and drug terms published by the World Health Organization

 The term usually refers to opiates or opioids, which are called narcotic analgesics.
 In common parlance and legal usage, it is often used imprecisely to mean illicit drugs, irrespective of their pharmacology.
 For example, narcotics control legislation in Canada, the US, and certain other countries includes cocaine and cannabis as well as opioids (see also conventions, international drug).
 Because of this variation in usage, the term is best replaced by one with a more specific meaning (e.g. opioid).

 United States

 Section 1300.01 Definitions relating to controlled substances: